Azure/SQL-Migration-AzureSQL-PoC/AzureSQLDB/migration/ADS/azuresqldb-offline-migration-using-ads.md

 ![ads-sqldb-migration-sql-target](/media/ADS/ads-sqldb-migration-register-dms.png)

-Certainly, here are the steps broken down:

-1. Go back to the Azure Portal.
+- Go back to the Azure Portal.
-2. Find the resource group where you deployed this solution.
+- Find the resource group where you deployed this solution.
-3. Locate the resource named "PocMigrationService" within the resource group.
+- Locate the resource named "PocMigrationService" within the resource group.
-4. Access the "PocMigrationService" resource.
+- Access the "PocMigrationService" resource.
-5. Click on "View integration runtime".
+- Click on "View integration runtime".

 ![ads-sqldb-migration-register-dms-portal](/media/ADS/ads-sqldb-migration-register-dms-portal.png)

 You will notice that there is no Integration runtime set up.
 Let's set up a new one.
 click "Configuration integration runtime"

 You'll notice that there's currently no Integration Runtime set up.